heremaps/gluecodium/docs/lime_idl.md

 ### How to migrate from Franca to LimeIDL?

-Genium version 4.9 provides a generator for the new LimeIDL which can be used to output LimeIDL generated from existing Franca definition files.
+Gluecodium version 4.9 provides a generator for the new LimeIDL which can be used to output LimeIDL generated from existing Franca definition files.
 The generated `*.lime` files should be manually checked and submitted to source control replacing `*.fidl` and `*.fdepl` files.
-Genium 5.0 will be able to use these files as input, so updating to Genium 5.0 should be done after conversion.
+Gluecodium 5.0 will be able to use these files as input, so updating to Gluecodium 5.0 should be done after conversion.

 #### Running the conversion

-For users of `external/genium-cmake` it is easiest to use the existing gradle files to perform the migration:
+For users of `external/gluecodium-cmake` it is easiest to use the existing gradle files to perform the migration:

 ```
-cd external/genium-cmake/upstream/modules/genium/genium/
+cd external/gluecodium-cmake/upstream/modules/gluecodium/gluecodium/
 ./gradlew -Pversion=4.9.1 run --args="-generators lime -output /tmp/generated -input /absolute/path/to/existing/franca/idl"
 ./gradlew -Pversion=5.2.0 run --args="-generators lime -output /tmp/generated -input /tmp/generated -copyright /path/to/your/copyright"
 ```

-This will fetch Genium 4.9 and generate the LimeIDL files in `/tmp/generated`.
-It also runs a newer release of Genium to improve the formatting and apply some simplification of the LimeIDL files.
+This will fetch Gluecodium 4.9 and generate the LimeIDL files in `/tmp/generated`.
+It also runs a newer release of Gluecodium to improve the formatting and apply some simplification of the LimeIDL files.
 Please note that the input path should point to a "complete" set of Franca files (i.e. no file in the input set should import a file from outside of the set).

-With checked out Genium repository on version 4.9 it would be
+With checked out Gluecodium repository on version 4.9 it would be

 ```
 ./generate -generators lime -output generated -input /full/path/to/existing/franca/idl"